Learn all about newborn cloth diapers, beginning with what you need, how to prep them, and all the basic essentials to start your journey.

 This is entirely up to you and totally a personal preference.
 Some people start cloth diapering from day one, while others like to wait until the meconium has passed before beginning.

-I also know people who wait to cloth diaper until baby will fit into regular cloth diapers, bypassing the newborn cloth diapers altogether.
+I also know people who wait to cloth diaper until baby will fit into the regular sized cloth diapers, bypassing the newborn cloth diapers altogether.
 You get to choose what is right for your family.

 How Many Diapers Will I Need For My Newborn?